 Twitter is also a super way to make announcements.
 If an announcement is too long for the platform, redirect your audience to another social media platform to further engage them.
 Remember when we talked about that spiderweb?

 Just like your other platforms, your Twitter feed needs to be up-to-date and engaging.
 But don’t lean on Twitter too heavily.
 People post 500 million tweets per day on average.
 If you are not careful, then your information can get lost in the bunch.
+So, make sure to monitor how your content performs by using a Twitter report tool.

 Determine for yourself upfront what you do and do not want to use Twitter for.
 Outline this critically and hold yourself accountable.